 WHAT IS THE PURPOSE OF GRIPS?

-A few decades ago coaches made a big deal about the grips a player used.
-The first step in any lesson would usually revolve around learning the correct grip.
+A few decades ago, coaches made a big deal about the grips a player used.
+The first step in any lesson usually involves learning the correct grip.
 Back then the grip was god.

-The function of the grip for beginners and intermediate level players is primarily to provide strength and security between the hand and racquet.
-For advanced players the primary job of the grip is to allow the racquet-head to perform its purpose.
-This article deals with eliminating the contamination that can occur when a faulty grip doesn’t allow the racquet-head to perform its desired task.
+The grip's primary function for beginners and intermediate players is to provide strength and stability between the hand and racquet.
+For advanced players, the grip's primary job is to allow the racquet head to perform its function.
+This article addresses eliminating contamination that can occur when a faulty grip prevents the racquet head from performing its intended function.

-If a certain forehand grip doesn’t allow the racquet-head to hit a high bouncing ball cleanly, that player has a weakness that can be exploited by their opponent.
-He/she must find a new grip position or find a technique that helps them adapt to high balls on the fore-hand better.
+If a certain forehand grip doesn’t allow the racquet-head to hit a high-bouncing ball cleanly, that player has a weakness that can be exploited by their opponent.
+He/she must find a new grip position or a technique that helps them better adapt to high forehand balls.

-Often tactics that help you beat an opponent are based on an opponents inferior grips that fail to adapt to speeds and heights.
+Often, tactics that help you beat an opponent are based on the opponent's inferior grips, which fail to adapt to speed and height.
 Extreme western grips have difficulty with low balls.
-Continental grips have trouble hitting high balls cleanly.
+Continental grips struggle to hit high balls cleanly.

 If the racquet-head can’t pass through the contact zone for an appropriate length, contamination will occur.
-The contact zone can be affected either by the racquet-head angle being incorrect or the contact zone being too short.
+The contact zone can be affected by either an incorrect racquet-head angle or a too-short contact zone.
 This contamination can be caused by poor technique, balance or a faulty grip position.

-If the overall goal is to eliminate contamination of the racquet-head caused by a faulty grip, the best method I have found is to use the non-racquet hand or opposite hand to change grips.
-If you are a right-handed player then consider using the left-hand to prepare the correct grip.
+If the overall goal is to eliminate contamination of the racquet head caused by a faulty grip, the best method I have found is to use the non-racquet hand or the opposite hand to change grips.
+If you are a right-handed player, then consider using your left hand to prepare the correct grip.

 Use the finger-tips for greater sensitivity